MartaBjorgvins/GlacierMassBalancePrediction/README.md

  - The Atlantic Multidecadal Oscillation (AMO) in May

- - The sea surface temperature (SST) on the area south-west of Icelad in May
+ - The sea surface temperature (SST) on the area south-west of Iceland in May

  - The Greenland Blocking Index (GBI) in November